nikhil-x-gupta/hummingbird_detect/README.md

 ```

 To update jetpack, follow the following steps:

+First, edit `etc/apt/sources.list.d/nvidia-l4t-apt-source.list` to point to the desired repo using your preferred editor (just change the version to r35.1 in both lines)
+Then run:
 ```
-edit etc/apt/sources.list.d/nvidia-l4t-apt-source.list to point to the desired repo (just change the version to r35.1 in both lines) sudo apt update sudo apt dist-upgrade
+sudo apt update
+sudo apt dist-upgrade
 ```